syncfusion-content/UI-suite-docs/gantt-sdk/asp-net-mvc/gantt-chart/getting-started.md

 ## Add namespace

-Add the `Syncfusion.EJ2` namespace reference to `~/Views/Web.config` so that the Gantt HTML helper is available in every Razor view without an explicit `@using` directive.
+Add the `Syncfusion.EJ2` namespace reference to `~/Views/Web.config` so that the Gantt Chart HTML helper is available in every Razor view without an explicit `@using` directive.

 ```xml
 <system.web.webPages.razor>